opensearch-project/project-website/_posts/2023-12-05-improving-document-retrieval-with-sparse-semantic-encoders.md

     GET /_plugins/_ml/tasks/<task_id>
     ```

-    Once the task is complete, the task state changes `COMPLETED` and OpenSearch returns the `model_id` for the deployed model:
+    Once the task is complete, the task state changes to `COMPLETED` and OpenSearch returns the `model_id` for the deployed model:

     ```json
     {